-We are excited to host our first traditional skills course at Sigginstown Castle!
+June 15-23 2022: We are excited to host this workshop at Sigginstown Castle!

 Sigginstown Chronicles - Stone: a 6 minute video on the stonework that has been done from 2016-2019 as part of our journey to bring a ruin back to life.
 It also features the traditional song "Open the Door Slowly" which inspired us about the same time that we bought the castle.
 It seems a fitting theme and song for a building that has seen so much history over the past 500 years.

 Much of the tower is in good condition, but there are large areas where repointing will be necessary.
 The render is intact in many places, but we will need to clean it and also apply additional render.We have sifted through lots of rubble dug from archeology to find suitable stone to put back in the tower and house.
 Sorting them is not glamorous but is necessary and allows a mason to focus on the more difficult work.
 We have been consuming lime for stone repair and LECA floors, and Gordon visited the St. Astier limeworks in France this year.
 We hope in 2020 to use a lime wash inside the tower, and continue to repair the north wall of the tower.
 Our main focus will be repairing the Big House walls to receive a roof.

 From forest to roof to floors and eventually to tables.
 We spent 2019 working with green oak for the tower roof and floors.
 We still have a few timbers to turn into furniture, and we would like to have some workshops on this in the future.

 We had a lot of help to do this, with massive consultation/instruction from Ed Byrne (Carlow) & the roof itself being made by joiner James Grace (Wicklow)

 The oak timbers were felled in a Carlow forest owned by the Gabbett family, which has existed for several hundred years.
 The felling is part of their normal program.

 In 2018 we attended and hosted Clayfest and have done mud oven building on site.